ARM-software/acle/main/acle.md

 The specification for FP8 intrinsics is in
 [**Alpha** state](#current-status-and-anticipated-changes).

-Each 8-bit floating point intrinsic call has a parameter to define the format, saturation, and scale of its operands.
+Each 8-bit floating point intrinsic call has a parameter to define the format and scale of the operands, and the overflow behaviour, as applicable to each operation.
 This parameter is typically declared as `fpm_t fpm`.

 ```c
   typedef uint64_t fpm_t;
 ```

-The ACLE declares several helper types and functions to facilitate construction of `fpm` arguments.
+The ACLE declares several helper types and intrisics to facilitate construction of `fpm` arguments.
+The helper intrinsics do not have side effects and their return depends only on their parameters.

+Note: where a helper intrinsic description refers to "updating the FP8 mode" it means the intrinsic only modifies the bits of input `fpm_t` parameter that correspond to the new mode and returns the resulting value.
+No side effects (such as changing processor state) occur.

 ## Support enumerations